stevetraut/go-tutorials/web-service-gin.md

     In this code, you:

-    *   Use the `Context.Param` function to retrieve the `id` path parameter from the URL.
+    *   Use the [`Context.Param` function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.Param) to retrieve the `id` path parameter from the URL.

         When you map this handler to a path, you'll include a placeholder for the parameter in the path.
     *   Loop through the `album` structs in the slice, looking for one whose `ID` field value matches the `id` parameter value.

         If it's found, you serialize that `album` struct to JSON and return it as a response with a `200` OK HTTP code.
-    (As mentioned above, a real-world service would likely use a database query to perform this lookup.)
+    (As mentioned earlier, a real-world service would likely use a database query to perform this lookup.)
     *   Return an HTTP `404` error with [`http.StatusNotFound`](https://pkg.go.dev/net/http#StatusNotFound) if the album isn't found.

-1. Finally, add the following highlighted code to your `main` function.
+1. Finally, change your `main` function to include a new call to `router.GET`.
+Your `main` should look like the following:

     ```
     func main() {
         router := gin.Default()
         router.GET("/albums", handleAllAlbums)
-        router.GET("/albums/:id", handleAlbumByID)</ins>
+        router.GET("/albums/:id", handleAlbumByID)
         router.POST("/albums", handleAddAlbum)
         router.Run(":8080")
     }
     ```